Visit Haute-Savoie in 7 days

 • The Palais de l’Île, emblem of Annecy (former courthouse on an island)

-• The Thiou canal, one of the shortest in France, but remarkably beautiful
+• The Thiou canal, one of the shortest in France but remarkably beautiful

-Noon: lunch with your feet in the water
+Midday: lunch with your feet in the water

 • La Bicyclette Rose in the old town, for a more intimate gourmet break

-Afternoon: cruise or swimming on Lake Annecy
+Afternoon: cruise or swim on Lake Annecy

 Option 1: panoramic cruise

-Option 2: swimming and relaxing
+Option 2: swim and relax

 • Settle on the Marquisats beach (free, supervised, grassy area)